IhorDovhanych/SocialMediaNodeJS/README.md

 # Social Network

-This is an API for a social network that allows for creating users, creating thoughts, adding reactions to thoughts, and adding friends to users.
+This is an API for a social network that allows for creating users, creating publications, adding comments to publications, and adding friends to users.

 ## Getting Started